VGP/vgp-tools/README.md

 *Not yet.*

 #### <code>4.5.
-Dazz2pbr [-vaguU] \<dazzler:.db> . . .</code>
+Dazz2pbr [-vagu] [-T\<int(4)\>] \<dazzler:.db> . . .</code>

-Dazz2pbr takes a Dazzler suite database of a Pacbio long read data set and outputs a .pbr file to the standard output of its contents modulated by the option flags.
+Dazz2pbr takes a Dazzler database of a Pacbio long read data set and outputs a compressed, binary encording of a VGO .pbr file to the standard output of its contents modulated by the option flags.
 As usual, suffixes are added as necessary to the command line arguments.
 Moreover, the Dazzler '@' notation in file names is supported.
+The -T argument specifies the number of threads to use.

 The -v option asks Dazz2pbr to output information on its progress to the standard error output.
 The -a option asks Dazz2pbr to output the arrow information in N- and A-lines per read bundle.